XVI

 All I write about it ache.
 Everything is the same.
 Every page I write is dripping with twenty-three years of lonely blood.
 I want to write about feathers and grace and kindness but all that comes out is mangled desire.
 Who comes to poetry for a corpse?

 This feels like a distinct lack of gratitude.
 Criminal obsession with a singular fault.
 How long have I been lonely for?
 I swear I never was but in company it spills out of me till I’m alone in my car gaping.
+Ink dripping down my chin, my tongue.
+They can all see the Blue.
 There are gaps under my skin I never found.
 There is really only one topic I am drawn to write about.
 Everything else comes out wrong And this comes out ugly.

 I have been thinking a lot about palatability.
 I want to be easy to swallow.
 Consumed in under a minute, a pleasant addition to your break.
-I don’t know how to make myself easier to digest and this isn’t helping. somehow I think this is worse.
+Something to read in passing.
+I don’t know how to make myself easier to digest and this isn’t helping.
+Somehow I think this is worse.

 I need pretty poems, backgrounds and carousels.
+Hyacinth corners with soft vignette.
 Four lines of relatable.
 One of sting.
-Something that touches people the way they consent to.
+Too many line breaks.
+I don’t want to overwhelm you.
+I too have always had a small mouth.
+Something that touches people in a way they can consent to.
 I want quiet poems.
 I don’t want to bleed.

 For almost a year now I have been writing one poem.
 Every piece is the same, same words, same topic same line breaks.
 I enrolled at uni to be pushed but I can never do what I’m told.
 I argue with everything, fighting for my shitty angst.
 All I have is this angst, without it I don’t write, the same six words I have loved since 2016.